SpaceMonkeyClan/if-elon-tweets-then-bot-buys-bitcoin/README.md

-# If Elon Tweets Then Bot Buys Bitcoin
+# If Elon Tweets Then Bot Buys Dogecoin

 DESCRIPTION

-This bot is designed to buy bitcoin every time Elon musk tweets about bitcoin with the following parameters:
+This bot is designed to buy Dogecoin every time Elon musk tweets about Dogecoin with the following parameters:

-The bot will open a buy position on bitcoin every time Elon mentions bitcoin in his tweet Take profit is set to 10% and stop loss to 5%
+The bot will open a buy position on Dogecoin every time Elon mentions Dogecoin in his tweet Take profit is set to 10% and stop loss to 5%
-The bitcoin bot will not place another trade if there is already an active trade (can be adjusted)
+The Dogecoin bot will not place another trade if there is already an active trade (can be adjusted)

 The bot uses the Tweepy API and a Twitter developer account that you will need access to, as well as a MetaTrader 5 account.